agentuity/workshops/README.md

 ## Next Steps

-Want to explore more Agentuity features interactively?
-Check out the **[Kitchen Sink project](https://github.com/agentuity/kitchen-sink-ts)** — an interactive playground where you can try out every SDK feature through live, working agents.
-It's a great way to experiment and see additional patterns in action.
+Check out the **[Kitchen Sink project](https://github.com/agentuity/kitchen-sink-ts)** for an interactive playground covering every SDK feature.
+Watch the [walkthrough video](https://youtu.be/gcxqdMWY-x4) for a guided tour.

-**Watch the [Kitchen Sink walkthrough video](https://youtu.be/gcxqdMWY-x4)** for a guided tour of key features.